Living in a Broken World

-Well, at its most basic level, the answer is given above, seek for our God with all our heart.
-We are in fact assured that in this seeking we will find our completeness:
+Well, at its most basic level, seek for our God with all our heart.
+We will find our completeness in this seeking:

 And I am sure of this, that he who began a good work in you will bring it to completion at the day of Jesus Christ.(Phil 1:6)

-This is more profound that we can imagine.
+This is more profound than we can imagine.
 We are already possessors of the Kingdom of God and the Day of Jesus Christ.
-Jesus began the work of converting our hearts when we were baptised into his sin-covering name and he WILL complete that work.
+In baptism into his sin-covering name, Jesus began converting our hearts and he WILL complete that work.

-So, in a broken world, the first thing is to get to know and love Jesus and through him to know and love our God.
-But then we must proclaim them both in a world that does not know him and that dwell in darkness.
+So, in a broken world, the first thing is to get to know and love Jesus.
+Then and through him, we come to know and love Father God and Holy Spirit.
+But then we must proclaim God in a world that does not know Him and that dwell in darkness.

 The implication of 1 Jn 1 is that, just as we saw the light in Jesus and we are invited to fellowship in that Light, we have an obligation to proclaim the light in this world.
 The question is what does that require of us?

-What are we called to?
-Fasting such as no one has fasted – to loose the bonds of wickedness, to undo the straps of the yoke, to let the oppressed go free and to break every yoke, to share our bread with the hungry and to bring the homeless poor into our homes, to cover the naked and to understand our own fatness.
+For what did God call us?
+Fasting such as no one has fasted.
+Fast to loose the bonds of wickedness and to undo the straps of the yoke.
+Fast to let the oppressed go free and to break every yoke.
+Share your bread with the hungry and bring the homeless poor into your homes.
+Fast to cover the naked and to understand our own fatness.

 Go to War with the World

-Whilst elsewhere, for example in Romans 7, we are encouraged to battle against sin in our flesh, here Paul is encouraging us to go to war with a world that is broken.
+Whilst elsewhere, for example Romans 7 encourages us to battle against sin in our flesh, here Paul encourages us to go to war with a world that is broken.

-The brokenness of this world is exemplified in its rulers, privileged people (authorities), its opposition to God (rendered world rulers – sometimes called Satan) in the present darkness and those who engage in spiritual wickedness.
+This world’s rulers, privileged people (authorities), its opposition to God (rendered world rulers – sometimes in the form of Satan) in the present darkness and those who engage in spiritual wickedness exemplify the broken world.
 The world is under the yoke and bond of wickedness and oppression.
 The people are hungry, homeless and naked.

 This is a rousing cry!
-We are called to go to war, just as Jesus did, to win hearts, to war against the social ills of this world, indeed we are called to work actively to bring God’s peace and His purpose to this world NOW!
+Jesus calls us to go to war, just as he himself did.
+Go to war to win hearts and against the social ills of this world.
+Indeed he calls us to work actively to bring God’s peace and His purpose to this world NOW!

 Misunderstanding “the World”

 Sadly, most Christians disregard this warfare in preference for “keeping the church pure” of people who make mistakes and missteps in their own service to God.
-Let’s face it, in truth these behaviours for the most part, have nothing to do with us and are entirely between believers and their God.
+Let’s face it, these behaviours for the most part have nothing to do with us.
+They are entirely between believers and their God.

-I have lost count of how many times I have heard it quoted that “churches are refuges for sinners, not museums for saints.”
+I have lost count how many times I have heard that “churches are refuges for sinners, not museums for saints”.
 Why haven’t we changed our behaviour to match the rhetoric of this statement?

 We want to wrap up the “World” in petty things of human behaviour, matters of personal conscience.
 “Worldly behaviour” for many Christians covers so many things.
-People have been accused of “worldly behaviour” and even had church action taken against them for things as ridiculous as wearing facial hair or how they cut their hair, piercings and tattoos, drinking alcohol, gambling, dancing (or attending “places” where dancing happens!) and a myriad of other petty behaviours.
+Churches accuse people of “worldly behaviour”.
+They even take action against them for things as ridiculous as wearing facial hair or how they cut their hair.
+Piercings and tattoos, drinking alcohol, gambling are banned.
+Dancing (or attending “places” where dancing happens!) and a myriad of other petty behaviours are strictly banned.

 With regard to tattoos, note that Lev 19:28 is addressing Israel’s behaviour among the pagan nations surrounding them.
 In the pagan nations surrounding them were people who engaged in physical, religiously motivated superstition which included death rituals.
-Tattoos were at that time practiced as a form of ancestor worship and therefore were a form of idolatry.
-It is therefore a question for each Christian today to determine within their own conscience whether in being tattooed they are engaged in idolatry or worship of their own skin or no. In essence, are tattoos creating for a person a link with the broken world we inhabit?
-This is not a question anyone else can answer than the person getting tattooed.
+Tattoos were a form of ancestor worship and therefore a form of idolatry.
+It is therefore a question for each Christian today to determine within their own conscience.
+In being tattooed are they engaged in idolatry or worship of their own skin?
+Are tattoos creating for a person a link with the broken world we inhabit?
+This is not a question anyone can answer other than the person getting tattooed.